 We employ approximately 6,000 staff including frontline health and social care staff, such as nurses, occupational therapists, social workers, consultants, and physiotherapists who work in your home and from a range of different premises across Torbay and south Devon such as community hospitals and clinics.
 We also have over 800 volunteers who make a difference each and every day to the people we care for.

-Our purpose is to provide high-quality, safe health and social care at the right time and in the right place to support the people of Torbay and south Devon to live their lives to the full.
+Our purpose is to provide safe, high-quality care and social care at the right time and in the right place to support the people of Torbay and South Devon to live their lives to the full.
 This means that as an organisation we want people to: